 - Sweet Bay (Magnolia virginiana) – Produces fragrant, creamy white blooms throughout late spring and summer, accentuated by contrasting bright green leaves with white undersides.
 This magnolia tree type reaches heights of up to 50 feet (15 m.).

 - Champaca (Michelia champaca) – This variety is distinctive for its large, bright green leaves and extremely fragrant orange-yellow blooms.
-At 10 to 30 feet (3-9 m.), this plant is suitable as either a shrub or small tree.
+At 10 to 30 feet (3 to 9 m.), this plant is suitable as either a shrub or small tree.

 - Banana shrub (Michelia figo) – May reach heights of up to 15 feet (4.5 m.), but usually tops out at about 8 feet (2.5 m.).
 This variety is appreciated for its glossy green foliage and creamy yellow blooms edged in brownish-purple.